Multimodal Motion Conditioned Diffusion Model for Skeleton-based Video Anomaly Detection: Methodology

-We aggregate all the scores from the generations $S=\{s_1,\dots,s_m\}$ to distill an anomaly score, considering different options: (1) the diversity between the normal and anomalous generations, and (2) aggregation statistics.
+We aggregate all the scores from the generations $S=\{s_1,\dots,s_m\}$ to distill a single anomaly score for that sequence.
+This score is subsequently assigned to the corresponding frames to assess their level of anomaly.
+In scenarios where multiple actors occupy the same frames, we assign the average anomaly score to those frames.
+See the Supplementary for a detailed description.
+We explore different strategies for distilling the anomaly score from $S$: (1) the diversity between the normal and anomalous generations and (2) aggregation statistics.
 To account for diversity, we consider the diversity metric $rF=\mathrm{mean}(\mathcal{L}_{smooth})/\min{(\mathcal{L}_{smooth})}$ introduced by \cite{calem22,park2020diverse}.
-Diversity stems from testing whether anomalous generations are more diverse than normals, but the diversity score fails to detect anomaly, nearly dropping to random chance.
+Diversity stems from testing whether anomalous generations are more diverse than normals, but the diversity score fails to detect anomalies, nearly dropping to random chance.
 We explain this by normalcy and anomaly having a similar degree of diversity, as we experimentally validate in Sec.~\ref{sec:multi_modality}.

 We consider as aggregation statistics the mean, quantile robust statistics including the median, as well as maximum and minimum selectors, in terms of $\mathcal{L}_{smooth}$ distances between the $m$ generated and the GT future motion.
 Our analysis highlights that the minimum distance is the best on average.
-This reinforces the original hypothesis that normality-conditioned generated motions are as diverse as abnormal-conditioned ones but more biased to the actual motion, thus more likely to generate samples closest to it.
+This reinforces the original hypothesis that normality-conditioned generated motions are as diverse as abnormal-conditioned ones but more biased to the actual motion, thus more likely to generate samples close to it.
 See Sec.~\ref{sec:aggregation} for the experimental evaluation.